- LAST REVIEWED: 17 August 2022

-This covers recent advances in our understanding of locomotion, highlighting the broadened roles muscles and non-propulsive lateral forces at play.
-This paper would complement many of the articles in the Neuro-Muscular-Skeletal section below.
+Covers recent advances in our understanding of locomotion, highlighting the broadened roles muscles and non-propulsive lateral forces at play.
+Would complement many of the articles cited under Neuro-Muscular-Skeletal.

-This paper walks readers through the process of reproductive isolation and speciation with an emphasis on how divergent behaviors driven by divergent morphologies may allow populations to move to different adaptive optima, with biomechanical tools linking behavior and morphology.
+Walks readers through the process of reproductive isolation and speciation with an emphasis on how divergent behaviors driven by divergent morphologies may allow populations to move to different adaptive optima, with biomechanical tools linking behavior and morphology.
 The authors describe predator-prey interactions in fish to highlight their points.
-This paper would be a great introduction to the Functional/Ecological Morphology section below.
+Would be a great introduction to the Functional/Ecological Morphology section.

 Pennycuick, C. J. 1993.
-Newton Rules biology: A physical approach to biological problems, CJ Pennycuick.
+Newton rules biology: A physical approach to biological problems.
 New York: Oxford Univ.
 Press.

 This short book is another great introduction to foundational concepts in evolutionary biomechanics and includes a chapter on the rarely considered concept of fractal objects.
-This book also has two chapters that are also rare among biomechanics texts, considering ecological and anthropocentric concepts and how they relate to biomechanical concepts.
+It also contains two chapters that are also rare among biomechanics texts, considering ecological and anthropocentric concepts and how they relate to biomechanical concepts.

 Vogel, S. 1988.
 Life’s devices: The physical world of animals and plants.
 Princeton, NJ: Princeton Univ.
 Press.

 Provides an easily accessible introduction to the many engineering concepts relevant for the study of biomechanics, making it a great introductory text to the field of biomechanics.